yonggqiii/it5100a-notes/src/typeclasses/sections/ad-hoc-polymorphism.md

 ```

 All of these disparate types can define an `area` method with
-its own type-specific implementation, this is known as method
+its own type-specific implementation, and this is known as method
 *overloading*.
 In fact, Python allows us to use them in an ad-hoc manner
 because Python does not enforce types.
-Therefore, a function like the
+Therefore, a program like the
 following will be totally fine.

 ``` python